 Developing a tool that will allow small and medium scale organisations to get affordable access to the same deep processing power that enables big businesses to get the most from their data.

-Working with a range of organisations across Europe provides a unique opportunity to tap into the knowledge and expertise of specialists from across a range of sectors and countries, for the benefit of the arts and cultural sector.
+Working with a range of organisations across Europe provides a unique opportunity to tap into knowledge and expertise of specialists from across a range sectors and countries, for the benefit of the arts and cultural sector.
 The Audience Agency is able to provide a really strong and valued use case for the project through Audience Finder.
 Ultimately, our aim is that our contribution to COLA will enable us to make Audience Finder run more efficiently and effectively.